FellowTraveler/WebRAgent/README.md

 ## 🔒 Security Notes

-- ⚠️ This application uses a simple in-memory user store for demo purposes
 - 🛡️ In a production environment, use a proper database with password hashing
 - 🔐 Configure HTTPS for secure communication
 - 🔑 Set a strong, unique `FLASK_SECRET_KEY`
-- 🚫 Do not expose admin routes to the public internet without proper security
+- 🚫 Do not expose admin routes to the public internet without proper security measures

 ## 📜 License